 When is the best time to hike the Tongariro Crossing?
 This trail is most easily hiked between November and April.
 During the southern hemisphere winter, May to September, this trail is under heavy snow.
-You can still hike it throughout the winter, but if you do, go with a guided walk company who has alpine experience as you may need crampons and ice axes.
-The busiest time is during February and March.
+You can still hike it throughout the winter, but if you do, go with a guided walk company, like Adrift, who has alpine experience as you may need crampons and ice axes.
+The busiest time is during January, February and March.
 These are the best months weather-wise but be aware that the trail gets really busy.

 This is the start of the hiking season in Tongariro National Park.
 It’s also spring-time in New Zealand and we tend to get windy, gusty conditions and spring rains.
 Temperatures can range between 5 degrees Celsius down in the lowland parts of the track to -2 degrees Celsius up on the ridgeline.
 As you climb higher the temperature can drop further and wind chill is a serious hazard.
 There can often be thin layers of snow and ice left on the track, usually not ankle deep but enough to make you conscious of your foot placement.